Kentucky Department of

 He has earned numerous awards and decorations to include the Legion of Merit (with 2 Bronze Oak Leaf Clusters), Meritorious Service Medal (with 4 Bronze Oak Leaf Clusters) and Air Medal, Joint Service Commendation Medal, Army Commendation Medal (with 3 Bronze Oak Leaf Clusters).
 He is a Master Aviator and is Airborne and Air Assault qualified.

-General Adams is a member of the American Legion and Veterans of Foreign Wars, and numerous professional organizations.
-He is a past president of the Kentucky National Guard Association and the Bluegrass Chapter of the Army Aviation Association of America and the Chairman of the Board of Directors for the Kentucky National Guard Memorial.
+General Adams is a member of the American Legion, Veterans of Foreign Wars, and numerous other professional organizations.
+He is a past president of the National Guard Association of Kentucky and the Bluegrass Chapter of the Army Aviation Association of America, and the current Chairman of the Board of Directors for the Kentucky National Guard Memorial.